Purpose and Integrity for Sustainable Success in Turbulent Times

 無心 (wúxīn) means unmediated thinking and feeling; unintentionally; innocence.

-See also Thinking and Feeling, Thinking and Feeling — Unmediated Thinking and Feeling; Feeling — Unmediated Feeling, Unmediated Feeling.
+See also Thinking and Feeling, Thinking and Feeling — Unmediated Thinking and Feeling; Feeling — Unmediated Feeling, Unmediated Feeling and Natural Collaboration without Pressure and Control (Wu-Forms)

 Knowledge without the assumption that there is an unchanging reality behind appearance, i.e. knowledge without fixed principles, categories and labels.
 The acceptance of the world on its own terms without recourse to rules of discrimination that separate one sort of thing from another.
 This type of knowledge gives the ability to mirror the world at each moment in a way that is undetermined by the shape of a world that has passed away, or by anticipations of a world yet to come (Ames & Hall).

-See also Knowledge, Knowledge — Unprincipled Knowledge and Sensitivity.
+See also Knowledge, Knowledge — Unprincipled Knowledge, Sensitivity and Natural Collaboration without Pressure and Control (Wu-Forms).

 無知 (wúzhī) means unprincipled knowledge; innocence; ignorance.

-Yáng (陽) means positive, active, male; sun; open, overt; originally: sunny side (of a mountain).
-Characterised as fast, hard, solid, focused, hot, dry, and active.
-Associated with fire, sky, the sun, masculinity and daytime.
+陽 (yáng) means positive, active, male; sun; open, overt; originally: sunny side (of a mountain).
+Characterised as fast, hard, solid, focused, hot, dry, active.
+Associated with fire, sky, the sun, masculinity, daytime.
 See also Yin and Yin — Yang.

-Yīn (陰) means negative, passive, female; moon; covert, concealed, hidden; negative; originally: shady side (of a mountain).
-Characterised as slow, soft, yielding, diffuse, cold, wet and passive.
-Associated with water, earth, the moon, femininity and night time.
+陰 (yīn) means negative, passive, female; moon; covert, concealed, hidden; negative; originally: shady side (of a mountain).
+Characterised as slow, soft, yielding, diffuse, cold, wet, passive.
+Associated with water, earth, the moon, femininity, night time.
 See also Yang and Yin — Yang.

 Yin — Yang